TUDelft-CITG/OpenCLSim/docs/examples.rst

 This small example guide will cover the basic start-up and the three main elements of the OpenClSim package:

-- Start-Up
+- Start-Up (Minimal set-up)
 - Locations (Sites or stockpiles)
-- Processors (Loaders, Movers or Unloaders)
+- Resources (Processors and transporters)
 - Activities (Rule-based operations)

 Once the elements above are explained some small simulations examples are presented.